LionsPhil/prometheus-enviro-sensors/doc/setup-logging.md

 - Under `[security]`, set `disable_gravatar` to `true`.
 (This will stop it making external web requests for profile pictures you're not using.)
 - Under `[alerting]`, set `enabled` to `false`.
 (This is Prometheus' job, if you want it.)

 Then you can resume the setup instructions with starting the server and logging in.
 Check the Grafana documentation for how to build a dashboard.

-(It's less amicable to shipping a stock one since it wraps all its config in a SQLite database.)
-See the screenshot above for inspiration.
+You can also [import](https://grafana.com/docs/grafana/v8.5/dashboards/export-import/) `grafana-dash.json` from this repository.
+See the screenshot on the project frontpage (README) for what it looks like.
+It is a little bit strongly opinionated as to what are sensible ranges for values, and set to only show the `lounge` instance.

-The metrics you want to plot will be named like the Prometheus queries for its console, e.g. `sgp30_co2_ppm{job='enviro-sensors',instance='lounge'}`.
+The metrics you want to plot will be named like the Prometheus queries for its console, e.g. `sgp30_co2_ppm{job='enviro-sensors'}`.
 You can set units for them under "Field", and set up some thresholds (these aren't alerts, just lines).
-Change the color before clicking the legend (then consider turning the legend off).
+Change the color by clicking the legend (then consider turning the legend off).